Brian Fallon

-Brian Fallon (born January 28, 1980) is an American musician, singer and songwriter.
-He is best known as the lead vocalist, rhythm guitarist, and main lyricist of the rock band the Gaslight Anthem, with whom he has recorded five studio albums.
-He is also a member of the duo the Horrible Crowes alongside the Gaslight Anthem's guitar technician and touring guitarist, Ian Perkins.
+Brian Michael Fallon (born January 28, 1980) is an American musician, singer and songwriter.
+He is best known as the lead vocalist, rhythm guitarist, and main lyricist of the rock band the Gaslight Anthem, with whom he has recorded six studio albums.
+He was also a member of the duo the Horrible Crowes, alongside the Gaslight Anthem's guitar technician and touring guitarist Ian Perkins.
 Since 2016, Fallon has released four solo albums and one EP.

 Biography

 Fallon was born in Red Bank, New Jersey, in 1980.
 His mother Debbie was in a folk band in the late 1960s called 'The Group Folk Singers'.
 Fallon spent his teen years in Hackettstown, New Jersey, where he became close friends with Tom "Tommy Gunn" DuHamel of the band Communication Redlight.
 Fallon attended Hackettstown High School.

 When Fallon was 17, he released a cassette under the stage name 'No Release'.
 He also once wanted to start a small record label to be called 'Old 45 Records'.